ArturMiguel/twitter-scraper/README.md

-# Twitter Scraper
+# X (old Twitter) Scraper

-A Twitter [scraper](https://pt.wikipedia.org/wiki/Coleta_de_dados_web) with Node.js and Puppeteer to automatically sign-in and download user media.
+A "X" (old Twitter) [scraper](https://pt.wikipedia.org/wiki/Coleta_de_dados_web) with Node.js and Puppeteer to automatically sign-in and download user media.

 ![image](./src/assets/preview.jpg)

 ## Features

 - Automated sign-in.
 - Automated search for user media and download them.
-Supports image/videos, albums and Twitter pagination.
+Supports image/videos, albums and "X" pagination.

 ## How to install and run:
 - You need to have Node.js >= v16 and TypeScript installed.